 Labor reformed the Petroleum Resource Rent Tax, implementing a cap limiting deductions to 90% of assessable income.
 The reforms will increase tax receipts by $2.4 billion over the forward estimates, ensuring Australians receive a fairer return from their natural resources.

-The government expanded the Hydrogen Headstart programme to $4 billion and introduced a $6.7 billion Hydrogen Production Tax Incentive over 10 years.
 The Driving the Nation Fund was doubled to $500 million to establish 117 EV charging stations approximately every 150 kilometres on highways.
 The New Vehicle Efficiency Standard commenced 1 January 2025, aiming to reduce new passenger vehicle emissions by more than 60% by 2030 and save motorists $95 billion in fuel by 2050.
+The 2026-27 Budget transitioned the electric car fringe benefits tax discount to a permanent 25% rate, applying to eligible EVs costing over $75,000 from 1 April 2027 and to all eligible EVs from 1 April 2029.
+A further $40 million is being invested in additional kerbside and regional EV chargers, with $40.5 million to electrify Australia Post's delivery fleet.

 The Capacity Investment Scheme delivered 19 projects with 6.4 gigawatts capacity in its first major round, enough to power three million homes.
 The $1 billion Solar Sunshot programme aims to boost domestic solar manufacturing, with plans to transform the former Liddell coal-fired power station into a solar manufacturing hub, creating hundreds of jobs in coal communities transitioning to renewable energy.